nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Things you should take note about the `find` command:**

+- Your keyword inputs are [case-insensitive](#case-insensitive)
-- The order of the keywords does not matter. e.g. `Household Chores` will match `Chores Household`
+- The order of your inputs will not matter. e.g. `CS2103T Project` will match `Project CS2103T`
-- Only the name and description is searched.
-- Only full words will be matched e.g. `Chor` will not match `Chore`
+- Only full words will be matched e.g. `CS2103` will not match `CS2103T`
-- Events matching at least one keyword will be returned (i.e. OR search). e.g. `Household` will return `Household Tidy`, `Household Clean`
+- Events matching at least one keyword will be returned (i.e. OR search). e.g. `CS2103T` will return `CS2103T Project`, `CS2103T Submission`
+- Focuris will look for matching keywords only in the `NAME` and `DESCRIPTION` parameters.
+You can get more information about parameters [here](#212-parameter-summary).

 **What you should expect to happen:**